COVID-19 & Return to Work

-Maybe yes...maybe no....there is little about this COVID-19 Pandemic that is certain so there is no universally applicable way forward.
-As COVID-19 Restrictions are being eased, OML can no longer give you a firm yes or no...but here are a few key points for you to consider:
+Elsewhere, maybe yes...maybe no. There is little about this COVID-19 Pandemic that is certain so there is no universally applicable way forward.
+As the COVID-19 Restrictions ease and tighten like the breathing of an awesome beast, OML cannot longer give you a firm yes or no...but here are a few key points for you to consider:

 Be informed - follow the current advice of the Health Department in your State/Territory jurisdiction, especially where your jurisdiction is in relation to the 3-Step Framework for a COVIDSafe Australia

 Be careful and methodical - more patience now means less COVID-19 patients in the future - there are no prizes for being the first to open your practice, nor are there any prizes for being the last - take all reasonable steps to ensure your safety and the safety of your clients